 A design exercise exploring ways of improving way-finding for PMs and engineers within Figma.

-Redesigning the IterateUX website to help them continue connecting young and experienced UX professionals through their community.
+Redesigning the IterateUX website to help connect young and experienced UX professions through their community.